brainsatplay/brainsatplay/docs/docs/advanced-topics/03-add-device-support.md

 # Add Device Support

-This tutorial will get you started adding device support to Brains@Play!
+This tutorial will get you started adding device support to brainatplay.js.

 ## Creating a Device Plugin
 ---